lvlvllvlvllvlvl/poetrage/README.md

 ### `npm run prettier`

-Formats the code.
+Organizes imports and formats the code.
 You can add this to your git pre-commit hook with `echo 'npm run prettier' >> .git/hooks/pre-commit`

-### `npm run deploy`

-Builds and deploys to gh-pages (you will need to update the `homepage` value in package.json if you change the repo name)